-Q: Is it possible to be a Buddy while I have re-exams in the summer or winter AID week?
+Q: Is it possible to be a buddy mentor while I have re-exams in the Summer AID/Winter AID?

 A: Yes.
-Your fellow Buddies can take over from you for that day.
-You can arrange this yourself with them.
+Your fellow buddy mentor(s) can take over from you for that day.
+Make sure to check if this is possible before subscribing.

-A: No. Being a Buddy is not hard, it means being friendly and interested to meet new people and willing to help them find their way in Wageningen.
+A: No, being a buddy mentor is not hard.
+It means being friendly, interested in meeting new people and willing to help them find their way in Wageningen.

 Q: Can I combine it with my student association, sports, studying etc?

 A: Yes.
-Our Buddies are often also part of student associations such as Franciscus, Ceres, SSR and more, as well as being active in their study and sport associations.
+Our buddy mentors are often also part of student associations such as Franciscus, Ceres, SSR-W and more, as well as being active in their study and sport associations.

 A: Yes.
-A Buddy Family will consist of both Erasmus and master students.
-Erasmus students can be in their bachelor or master.
-As a bachelor student you can lead a group of new students even if they are older than you and past Buddies have also been bachelor students without having problems.
+A buddy family will consist of Bachelor, Master and Erasmus exchange students.
+Erasmus students can be in their Bachelor or Master.
+As a Bachelor student you can lead a group of new students even if they are older than you.
+Past buddy mentors have also been bachelor students without having problems.

 A: Yes.
-Buddy’s can be both Dutch or international students.
+Buddy mentors can be both Dutch or international students.
 If you know Wageningen already and want to welcome new students to Wageningen you can become a buddy mentor.
 Note that you should be available for the upcoming half a year/semester if you want to become a buddy mentor.

 Q: Do I need to always take the lead in my group?

-A: The Buddy Mentors have to take initiative in the first weeks of the Buddy Program.
-When you know each other better, students will take initiative as well to organize activities.
-However, this may depend on your group.
-Some groups will need a more encouragement and a more proactive Buddy Mentor.
-Over time the Buddy Family often becomes a friend group with both the mentors and the students organizing dinners or activities.
+A: The buddy mentors have to take initiative in the first weeks of the Buddy Program.
+When you know each other better, the buddy kids will take initiative as well to organize activities.
+However, this may depend on your buddy family.
+Some buddy families will need more encouragement and a more proactive buddy mentors.
+Over time the buddy family often becomes a friend group with both the buddy mentors and the buddy kids organizing dinners or activities.